judsonlmoore/judsonlmoore.com/_posts/travel/destinations/india/2014-10-08-dandiya-festival-2014.markdown

   - india
   - telangana
   - hyderabad
-excerpt:		The Dandiya Festival is an Indian celebration of an ancient battle.
+description:		The Dandiya Festival is an Indian celebration of an ancient battle.
 The music is percussion-driven and the dance reflects the bravery and honor of battle.
 image:			/assets/images/2014/10/10710578_1484575781810747_2165003879202651235_n.jpg
 ---